Confession time. I am a nudie mum.

 Why be embarrassed?

 The thing I don’t get is his embarrassment.
 Maybe it’s because I’m a mum and my body has grown, birthed and fed our babies.
-As such, I have a different perception of it these days.
+So I have a different perception of it these days.

 I don’t think of it as particularly sexual or something to be embarrassed about.